eloqdata/eloq-website/website/blog/2024-08-25-benchmark-txlog/index.md

 tags: [Company]
 ---

-In our previous blogs, we benchmarked **EloqKV** in memory cache mode, discussing both [single node](/blog/2024/08/22/benchmark-single-node) and [cluster](/blog/2024/08/25/benchmark-cluster) performance.
+In our previous blogs, we benchmarked **EloqKV** in memory cache mode, discussing both [single node](/blog/2024/08/17/benchmark-single-node) and [cluster](/blog/2024/08/22/benchmark-cluster) performance.
 In this post, we delve into its write performance in transaction mode.
 In this blog, we first benchmark **EloqKV** when durability is enforced.
 In the next blog, we will benchmark it with distributed atomic operations with the Redis _WATCH / MULTI / EXEC_ commands.

 <!--truncate-->

 All benchmarks were conducted on AWS (region: us-east-1) EC2 instances, with Ubuntu 22.04.
 Workloads were generated using the [memtier-benchmark](https://github.com/RedisLabs/memtier_benchmark) tool.
-In all tests, we use EloqKV version 0.6.9.
+In all tests, we use **EloqKV** version 0.6.9.

 ### Comparing with Kvrocks

-In the first experiment, we compare EloqKV with Apache [Kvrocks](https://kvrocks.apache.org/), a Redis-compatible NoSQL database that supports persistence.
-We evaluate the performance of EloqKV and Kvrocks under write-intensive workloads.
+In the first experiment, we compare **EloqKV** with Apache [Kvrocks](https://kvrocks.apache.org/), a Redis-compatible NoSQL database that supports persistence.
+We evaluate the performance of **EloqKV** and Kvrocks under write-intensive and mixed workloads.
 To ensure data durability, we enable fsync Write-Ahead Logging (WAL) for both databases.
-For EloqKV, both the transaction service and log service are deployed on the same node (c7gi.8xlarge).
-To fully utilize available disk IO, we start two LogService processes to write WAL logs in EloqKV.
+For **EloqKV**, both the transaction service and log service are deployed on the same node (c7gi.8xlarge).
+To fully utilize available disk IO, we start two LogService processes to write WAL logs in **EloqKV**.

 ### Hardware and Software Specification